Call Now 24/7 Free Consultation

 Who is liable when a snowmobile collides with a car at a road crossing?

 Liability depends on the facts and conduct of both parties.
-If the snowmobile operator failed to stop before crossing — as required by MCL 324.82126 — they may bear primary fault.
-If the motor vehicle driver failed to yield at a posted snowmobile crossing, was speeding, or was distracted, they may share or bear full liability.
-Michigan's comparative fault system allows injured parties to recover damages as long as they were less than 50% at fault.
+If the snowmobile operator failed to stop before crossing — as required by MCL 324.82119 — they may bear primary fault.
+If the motor vehicle driver failed to yield at a posted snowmobile crossing, was speeding, or was distracted, that conduct may support shared or primary fault against the driver.
+Michigan comparative fault reduces damages by the injured person's percentage of fault; if that fault is greater than the combined fault of everyone else, noneconomic damages are not awarded.
 We investigate road-crossing collisions thoroughly to establish which party breached their duty.

 What compensation is available for Michigan snowmobile accident victims?